 So, what was Triumph Broadside?

-In a nutshell, Triumph Broadside was a coupe and roadster pairing based on the Triumph TR7, but with a lengthened wheelbase, updated interior, the passenger doors from the Lynx, and new rear-end styling.
+In a nutshell, the Triumph Broadside was a coupe and roadster pairing based on the Triumph TR7, but with a lengthened wheelbase, updated interior, the passenger doors from the Lynx, and new rear-end styling.
 In early 1979, the brief was laid out under the project code RT061, and work began on creating the new coupé and convertible.

 The first mention of the car appears in the 1979 Jaguar Rover Triumph Product Plan, where it was known initially as the SC1 (Sports Car 1).
-A ‘phased introduction’ was planned for the a pair of cars, initially deigned to replace the Triumph TR7, but also to form the basis for the MGB and Midget replacements.
+A ‘phased introduction’ was planned for the a pair of cars, initially designed to replace the Triumph TR7, but also to form the basis for the MGB and Midget replacements.

 Even as this point, ‘a high level of common mechanical components’ would need to be shared.
 At this stage, the smaller version, powered by a 1.7-litre O-Series engine was mooted for a Autumn 1983 launch, with the larger 2.0-litre sports car arriving in the autumn of 1984.
 All SC1-coded cars would be designed to conform with EEC and North American legislative requirements.